PipeWire/pipewire/doc/dox/config/pipewire.conf.5.md

 in the context.properties when PipeWire detects it is running in a VM.
 This is deprected, use the context.properties.rules instead.

+@PAR@ pipewire.conf  context.modules.allow-empty = false
+By default, a warning is logged when there are no context.modules loaded because this likely indicates there is a problem.
+Some applications might load the modules themselves and when they set this property to true, no warning will be logged.

 The context properties may also contain custom values.
 For example, the `context.modules` and `context.objects` sections can declare additional conditions that control whether a module or object is loaded